sandeepstpi246/fabzero/readme.md

-(ii)

-(iii) Ink Jet Printer or Poly jet Printer:- It is a 2 axis machine which fabricates in 2 dimensions.

 The first day of the training concluded.
 Looking forward to hands-on experience on the equipments installed at FAB LAB- STPI Bhubaneswar on Day-2 (19.03.2019).